williamyang1991/Rerender_A_Video/README.md

 pip install -r requirements.txt
 ```

-You can also create a new conda environment.
+You can also create a new conda environment from scratch.

 ```shell
 conda env create -f environment.yml conda activate rerender
 ```

 3. Run the installation script.
-The required models will be downloaded in `./models'.
+The required models will be downloaded in `./models`.

 ```shell
 python install.py